All

 top-view

-outline of a ship, stationary objects are shown as a square.
+outline of a ship, stationary objects are shown as a diamond.
 Clicking

-with the left button on any ship displays information about the vessel.
+with the left button on any ship displays a picture and some information

 |